jonmest/How-To-Tamper-With-Any-Electron-Application/README.md

 The problem is that, as far as I know, there is currently no standard way of verifying the integrity of these applications.
 Bad guys are capable of tampering with the source code, but we should at least have the ability to ensure they're not messing around with us.

-For example, I was able to unpack the source code for the excellent Signal messaging app, modify it to fetch all plaintext messages in the client's decrypted SQLite-database, and post them to a server in my control, pack it back and replace the original `app.asar` with it.
+For example, I was able to unpack the source code for the excellent Signal desktop app, modify it to fetch all plaintext messages in the client's decrypted SQLite-databas and post them to a server in my control, pack the code back and replace the original `app.asar` with it.
 No user would possibly notice it, unless they were overwatching the network traffic for abnormal activies:

 Signal does things right by installing the application as root, leaving only superusers with write privileges.
 However, not all Electron-based applications do this, and even then, they are *all* possibly vulnerable MITM-attacks where someone intercepts the download of an application with their own, tampered-with version.